microsoft/code-with-engineering-playbook/automated-testing/tech-specific-samples/blobstorage-unit-tests/readme.md

 ## Utilize an Azure Storage emulator - Azurite

-To have a local Azure Blob Storage, there is [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
+To emulate a local Azure Blob Storage, we can use [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
 The Storage Emulator currently runs only on Windows.
 If you need a Storage Emulator for Linux, one option is the community maintained, open-source Storage Emulator [Azurite](https://github.com/azure/azurite).

 > *The Azure Storage Emulator is no longer being actively developed.* [**Azurite**](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) *is the Storage Emulator platform going forward.
 Azurite supersedes the Azure Storage Emulator.
 Azurite will continue to be updated to support the latest versions of Azure Storage APIs.
 For more information, see* [**Use the Azurite emulator for local Azure Storage development**](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite)*.*